FC 26 ASSIGNMENTS

 When selecting a kick taker, the most important stats of the selected player are immediately displayed.
 Take note that you can always change the game’s kick taker by holding the R2 / RT button when taking a corner.

-Target Man
+Target Player

 How to Choose